 The transfer in form gives us authority to deal directly with your existing provider.
 We will send them your completed form with our acceptance and ask them to action the transfer as soon as possible.
 We’ll let you know when we have received the transfer payment and allocated it to your IFISA – you’ll then be ready to invest the transferred funds.

-You will need to complete the transfer form for your new ISA Manager (the receiving provider) detailing what you are transferring from our IFISA (i.e. a full or partial transfer of a specified ‘target’ amount).
-We can only transfer cash to your new provider, so you’ll need to sell some or all your Proplend loans (via the Proplend Loan Exchange) to free up the required amount for the transfer.
+You will need to your new ISA Manager’s transfer in form to tell them what to transfer to us.
+They will contact us directly to accept the transfer and initiate the process.
+Like any ISA provider, we can only transfer cash to your new provider, so you’ll need to sell some or all your Proplend loans (via the Proplend Loan Exchange) to free up the required funds for us to transfer.

 Once you have sent your transfer form to the receiving provider – they will deal directly with the transferring provider.
-Contact the receiving provider for updates on progress.
-The process is likely to take 2-4 weeks depending on the transferring ISA type – expect the process to take longer where existing investments have to be dis-invested first.
+Contact the transferring provider for updates on progress and to ‘chase’ them if you think the process is taking longer than it should.
+The process should typically take 2-4 weeks depending on the transferring ISA type.
+Expect the process to take longer where existing holdings have to be sold first.

-Yes – any money withdrawn from the ISA can be replaced before the end of the same tax year without being considered as new ISA subscriptions.
+Yes – any money withdrawn from the ISA in a given tax year can be replaced before the end of the same tax year without being considered as new ISA subscriptions.
 You don’t have to return the whole amount or know how much you will be returning before the end of the tax year.

-Any amount withdrawn that is not returned by the end of the tax year will be treated as a permanent withdrawal.
-The flexible amount available for withdrawal is reset at the beginning of each tax year.
-You can withdraw current and past year ISA funds flexibly from your Proplend IFISA.
+Any amount withdrawn that is not returned by the end of the tax year will simply be treated as a permanent withdrawal.
+You can withdraw current and past year ISA funds flexibly from your Proplend IFISA and the flexible amount available for withdrawal is reset at the beginning of each tax year.

 Contact us and we’ll talk you through the process.
-Leaving the UK may mean you lose your ISA allowance – it depends on your circumstances.
+Leaving the UK may mean you lose your right to subscribe to your ISA – it depends on your circumstances.